RainingChain/Z64LuaHooks/README.md

 Z64 Lua Hooks
 ==============

-This project provides support for mods for Ocarina of Time JP 1.0.
+This project provides support for mods for Ocarina of Time 1.0.

-All you need to use it is a Ocarina of Time JP 1.0 ROM and the [Bizhawk emulator](http://tasvideos.org/BizHawk.html).
+All you need to use it is a Ocarina of Time 1.0 ROM and the [Bizhawk emulator](http://tasvideos.org/BizHawk.html).
 No setup required, it works right out of the box.

 ####Goal:
 - Provide read/write addresses support by id.
 Ex: `Addr.getById("Amount.Bomb").set(10)`
+- Provide Actor RAM map.
+Ex: `Actor.new(pointerToBomb).x.set(10)`
-- Provide event support.
-Ex: `Utils.onButtonPress`
+- Provide Actor Finder.
+Ex: `Actor.getActorsByType(CST.ACTOR_TYPE.Bomb)[1].x.set(10)`
 - Provide Enum.
 Ex: `CST.ACTOR_TYPE.Bomb == 0x0010`
-- Provide Actor RAM map.
-Ex: `Actor.new(pointerToBomb).x.set(10)`
 - Provide modular Mod support.
 Ex: See `/Mods` folder.
+- Provide event support.
+Ex: `Utils.onButtonPress`

 ####How to use:
 - Open Bizhawk and load the ROM.